ocwg/spec/spec/spec-0.2.md

 #### ID
 A `string` that represents a unique identifier.
 It must be unique among all IDs used in an OCIF document.
-The ID-space is shared among nodes, relations, and resources.
+The ID space is shared among nodes, relations, and resources.

 #### MIME Type
 A `string` that represents the _MIME Type_ for a resource.